CLi-de/Meta_LSM/README.md

-# meta_LSM （Migrated from tf1 t0 tf2）
+# meta_LSM （Migrated from tf1 to tf2）
 # Hong Kong Landslide Susceptibility Mapping in a Meta-learning Way.

 ##Table of Contents